top of page

 His height sticks out like my red hair.
 My pink striped PJs read, “Too Cute To Care,” and I know that if it came in his size, that it would fit him more than me.
 I move over to cuddle him after a half-hour passes.

 The basement is a boring tan, but so is the rest of my house.
 There’s a foosball table behind the couch, and a treadmill and an at-home office for my mother to the left of the air mattress.
-Directly in front of us is a huge TV where we binge-watched Breaking Bad together; we’re watching Manifest now.
+Directly in front of us is a huge TV where we binge-watched Breaking Bad together.
+We’re watching Manifest now.
+They weren't my kind of shows before I started dating him, but now they were.

 It’s cold down here, so he’s wrapped in ten layers.
 I start to pull all the blankets off him, or else he’ll never wake up.
 I’m the rooster in the relationship and he’s the raccoon.